climate-action-hackathon/climate-tensor/README.md

 - No SCSS file -> problem in the future?

 ##### Data:
--7 day: Switch from enterprise API to Enact data
+- 7 day: Switch from enterprise API to Enact data
--Monthly: Really use Accuweather?
+- Monthly: Really use Accuweather?
 Write proper scrapper if so.
--Seasonal: Convert IRI data into a format that can be fed into a database
+- Seasonal: Convert IRI data into a format that can be fed into a database

 ##### Backend:
 - Continuous integration, automated testing